-Polar Vortex II got you down?
+Polar Vortex got you down?
 Trust us, we understand.
-Our North Carolina office has been inundated with snow, ice and single digit temps that make riding hard.
+Our North Carolina office has been known to get snow, ice and single digit temps that make riding hard.
 We can only imagine what it’s like further north.
-The weatherman says that it should be clearing soon– but we’ll believe it when we see it.
+But who wants to wait until Spring to get back on 2 wheels?
 To keep from getting some serious cabin fever, we’ve had to get creative to keep on form and having fun, despite all the craziness outside.

 Here are some of the tips we’ve come up with.

 1. Snow Biking:

 If you’ve got a mountain bike or a fat bike, consider hitting the trails for a little outside fun.
 We took one out for a spin on a snowy day and it was awesome, if a little cold (more on that later…).
 Just make sure to bundle up and keep warm.
 It’s cold out there.

 If you’re more of the roadie type, then throw that bike in the trainer and get spinning.
 Need some motivation?
 Consider listening to music or watching a movie to end the monotony (last night we watched Top Gun while riding the trainer and sprinted every time a plane took off—it was exhausting).

 Go for a run, hit the weights, go cross-country skiing, try some yoga or just do some stretching.
 Remember that taking time off the bike can be as important as time spent on the bike.
 Taking a day or two to strengthen non-cycling muscles, work on flexibility, or core activation can have big rewards later in the year.

 Or better yet, make yourself a meal plan.
 It’s easy to put on a few pounds over the winter, but making a meal plan and sticking with it is one of the easiest way to make sure you’re adequately fueling your rides without taking in too many calories.
 Plus, it’s a great way to score points with your significant other.